hikerpig/gatsby-project-kb/demo/content/readme.md

 - Support bidirectional wiki-links in double brackets `[[]]`.
 - A nice interactive [[graph-view]] visualizing the relationships of your notes.
+- Mobile friendly responsive design.
+- Light and dark mode.
 - Auto-generated table of contents.
-- Light and dark mode.
 - Configurable `mdx` processing system, with the power of `gatsby-plugin-mdx`.

 ## Working with personal knowle management tools